dmeola/reveal/README.md

 What it does:
 ------
-Reveal is a tool for web developers that need a faster way to track down your site's backend files and includes from the browser.
+Reveal is a tool for web developers that need a faster way to track down backend files and includes from the browser.

-By placing a comment before an element, you can document the name of an include, a content asset, or just leave a note or reminder.
+By placing a comment before an element on your site, you can document the name of an include, a content asset, or just leave a note or reminder.

 How it works:
 ------